 And finally, Counting the Music Industry identifies opportunities for further research and concludes with a list of practical recommendations for government, education and music organisations to implement, improve and ultimately close the gender gap in music, thereby creating a more inclusive industry.

-For the full report or the summary please download below:
+For the full report or the summary please download below.
+There is also a word file of the text for those who use screen-readers.

 For further information on Vick Bain please go to https://vbain.co.uk/